MicrosoftDocs/architecture-center/docs/cloud-foundry/index.md

 - **BOSH Director.** [BOSH Director](http://docs.pivotal.io/pivotalcf/1-9/customizing/vsphere-config.html) performs a highly automated PCF deployment based on user-provided configuration details.

 - **NAT Gateway.** A network address translation (NAT) gateway enables services in a private subnet to connect to other PCF components.
 The NAT Gateway also prevents components *outside* the Infrastructure Services VLAN from initiating a connection with these services.
-[Read more about configuring firewalls for PCF](http://docs.pivotal.io/pivotalcf/1-9/customizing/config_firewall.html).
+For more information, see[Preparing Your Firewall for Deploying Pivotal Cloud Foundry](http://docs.pivotal.io/pivotalcf/1-9/customizing/config_firewall.html) in the Pivotal documentation.

 ### Elastic RunTime Virtual Network

 - **Load Balancer.** Production PCF environments use a highly-available [load balancer.](http://docs.pivotal.io/pivotalcf/1-9/customizing/custom-load-balancer.html) The load balancer route traffic to PCF Router IPs and supports SSL termination with wildcard DNS location.
 It adds appropriate `x-forwarded-for` and `x-forwarded-proto` HTTP headers to incoming requests.
 WebSockets can be supported as needed.
 Global deployments should use [Azure Traffic Manager](https://azure.microsoft.com/services/traffic-manager/), routing to [Azure Load Balancers](https://azure.microsoft.com/services/load-balancer/) in different regions.

-- **TCP Router.** The [TCP Router](http://docs.pivotal.io/pivotalcf/1-9/adminguide/enabling-tcp-routing.html)works with applications that serve requests on non-HTTP TCP protocols.
+- **TCP Router.** The [TCP Router](http://docs.pivotal.io/pivotalcf/1-9/adminguide/enabling-tcp-routing.html) works with applications that serve requests on non-HTTP TCP protocols.
 TCP Routing terminates the TLS as close to your apps as possible.
 In this scenario, packets are not decrypted before reaching the application level.
 This configuration helps compliance with certain regulations.

 - **HTTP Router.** The [HTTP Router](http://docs.pivotal.io/pivotalcf/1-9/concepts/http-routing.html) manages HTTP traffic into and out of the PCF deployment.